ipekkarakurt/gcp-ace-notes/notes.md

   - two types of quotas: rate quotas and allocation quotas.
     - Rate quotas reset after a specific time.
     - Allocation quotas control the # of resources you can have in your projects.
+- When you create a budget, notifications go to:
+  - Billing admins & users, by default
+  - Email notification channels (max 5, when configured)
+  - PubSub topic (when configured)
+- Billing can be exported to BigQuery only.
+File export is deprecated.

 ## Google recommended practices
 - Assign IAM roles to groups, instead of assigning roles to individuals.